0xMorpheusZAR/TokenTracker/README-velo-integration.md

    - Priority levels for news importance
    - Coin tagging for filtered views
    - Auto-refresh functionality in dashboard
+   - News source links (when available)

+   **Link Functionality:**
+   - Headlines are clickable when links are available (hover turns emerald-400)
+   - "Read more" button with external link icon appears at bottom of news items
+   - Links open in new tab for better user experience
+   - Current API data has `link: null` but functionality is ready when populated

+   **Example File Created:**
+   - `velo-news-with-links-example.json` - Shows how news items appear with links

    **Note:** The number "1337" refers to a news story ID, not the count of stories.
 The actual count varies based on the time range queried.